Sue Grimmond

-Sue Grimmond is a New Zealand scientist and professor of urban meteorology at the University of Reading.
-She currently holds the post of Met Office Joint Chair.
+Christine Susan Betham Grimmond is a New Zealand scientist and professor of urban meteorology at the University of Reading.
+She has also held the post of Met Office Joint Chair.
 Grimmond is a pioneer of the fields of urban meteorology and micrometerology, which deal with the atmospheric boundary layer.

 Education and early career

 Grimmond completed her BSc in physical geography at the University of Otago, Dunedin, New Zealand in 1980.
 In 1984, she obtained an MSc in physical geography, specialising in climatology and hydrology, from the University of British Columbia, Vancouver, Canada.
 She completed her PhD on evapotranspiration of urban areas at the University of British Columbia in 1989.

-In 1989, Grimmond took up an assistant professor post at Indiana University, USA, where she maintains an adjunct professor position.
+In 1989, Grimmond took up an assistant professor post at Indiana University, USA.
 In 2006 she was appointed professor and chair of physical geography in the Environmental Monitoring & Modelling Group of King's College London, UK.
-In 2013 she took up the post of professor of urban meteorology at the University of Reading.
+In 2013 she took up the post of professor of meteorology at the University of Reading.